 Buy some alcohol.
 If you don’t want your vanilla to have a specific alcohol flavor, buy vodka.

-Add vanilla beans.
+Add slightly sliced vanilla beans (5-6 beans per 1 cup of vodka).
 You can buy them on amazon for cheap.

 Store in a dark part of your cabinet.
 Every day or so, take it out and shake it.